EirikVinje/pusher_rl/README.md

 </p>

-# DDPG and PPO on Gymnasium Pusher
+# DDPG on Gymnasium Pusher
 This repository holds the code for a project in Reinforcement learning.

 Pusher” is a multi-jointed robot arm which is very similar to that of a human.
 The goal is to move a target cylinder (called object) to a goal position using the robot’s end effector (called fingertip).
 The robot consists of shoulder, elbow, forearm, and wrist joints.